How to Properly Prep & Clean Cheesecloth for Cooking

 • Coagulated proteins (“meat scum”)

-• Fat residues
+• Fat residue

 If those sit or go straight into the washer, they can: